MicrosoftDocs/learn/learn-pr/student-evangelism/deploy-prebuilt-module-edge-device/includes/4-exercise-setup-communication.md

 It may take a few minutes to create and start the new virtual machine.

 Note the public IP address (publicIpAddress) which is provided as part of the create command output.
-You will use this to connect to the virtual machine in subsequent steps.
+You'll use this to connect to the virtual machine in later steps.

 ## Create an IoT hub